 Digital Object Identifier (DOI)

 Wu, Wen-Hui and Cooper, Robin L., "Serotonin and Synaptic Transmission at Invertebrate Neuromuscular Junctions" (2012).
 Biology Faculty Publications.
-Paper 60.
+60.